-On February 20, 2020, the FERC directed NERC to submit, on or before March 23, 2020, an informational filing describing the activity of two NERC CIP standard drafting projects pertaining to virtualization and cloud computing services.
-Described Specifically, NERC was directed to submit a schedule for Project 2016-02 (Modifications to CIP Standards) and Project 2019-02 (BES Cyber System Information Access Management) (collectively, the "NERC Projects"), that would include the current status of the project, interim target dates, and the anticipated filing date for new or modified Reliability Standards.
+On February 20, 2020, the FERC directed NERC to submit, on or before March 23, 2020, an informational filing describing the activity of two NERC CIP standard drafting projects pertaining to virtualization and cloud computing services.93 Specifically, NERC was directed to submit a schedule for Project 2016-02 (Modifications to CIP Standards) and Project 2019-02 (BES Cyber System Information Access Management) (collectively, the "NERC Projects"), that would include the current status of the project, interim target dates, and the anticipated filing date for new or modified Reliability Standards.
+NERC submitted that filing on March 19, 2020.
 In addition, the FERC directed NERC to file on an information basis quarterly status updates, until such time as new or modified Reliability Standards are filed with the FERC.